konantian/NotableNotebooks/notes/Lecture 15 - Upper confidence bound.md

 **Strengths and limitations of UCB**
   * Strengths
-    1. It does not waster much time on hopeless moves
+    1. It does not waste much time on hopeless moves
   * Limitations
     1. It does not fix any other problems of simulation player
     2. It reaches the performance limits of simple simulation-based player play more quickly